GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

     - Check your user profile to see if the app remembers your preferences.
     - Log out and log in again to understand the app's behavior.

-> **Warning**: AI platform rate limits in qwiklabs environments can be very low (around 10 per minute).
-This might cause the app to fail (Oops..
+> **Warning**: AI platform rate limits in qwiklabs environments can be very low.
+This might cause the app to fail when chatting with the bot (Oops..
 Something went wrong).
-If that is the case, then watch this video with sound turned down to understand the working of the app.
+You can still use the backend to look at how the main page load/login process works, but view the chatbot interactions through this video (with sound turned down).

 [![**Movie Guru**](https://img.youtube.com/vi/l_KhN3RJ8qA/0.jpg)](https://youtu.be/l_KhN3RJ8qA)